-Operating rooms, hybrid cath labs, and sterile processing areas demand casework engineered for infection control, chemical resistance, and precise custom specifications — not adapted from standard product lines.
-HAMILTON builds for the surgical suite.
+Operating rooms, hybrid cath labs, and sterile processing areas require casework engineered for infection control, chemical resistance, and precise custom specification — not adapted from standard product lines.

 The OR is the highest-stakes environment in the hospital.
 Casework in this space must survive daily chemical treatments, repeated bleach washings, and the physical demands of a room where every surface must be cleanable to the most exacting infection control standards.